ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	No loading or transformation is required, and you can use open data formats. automatically scales query compute capacity based on the data being retrieved, so queries against Amazon S3 run fast, regardless of data set size.

-==**AWS Key Management Service (AWS KMS)**==

-**Server-side encryption** is the encryption of data at its destination by the application or service that receives it.
-**customer master key (CMK)**
-	is a logical representation of a master key. includes metadata, such as the key ID, creation date, description, and key state. contains the key material used to encrypt and decrypt data.
-	You can use a CMK to encrypt and decrypt up to 4 KB (4096 bytes) of data.
-**Envelope encryption.**: Typically, you use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data.

-**AWS Key Management Service (AWS KMS)**
+**AWS KMS(Key Management Service)**:
-	a. is a service that provide a key management system scaled for the cloud.
+	\-  managed service for creating and controlling your encryption keys, where you don't need to operate your own HSM.
 	b.
 Amazon S3 uses AWS KMS customer master keys (CMKs) to encrypt your Amazon S3 objects.
 	c.
 SSE-KMS encrypts only the object data.
 Any object metadata is not encrypted.
 	d. ==provides an audit trail that shows when your CMK was used and by whom==
-	e. ==provides envelope encryption== where we use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data.
+	e. ==provides envelope encryption== where we use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data. **Envelope encryption.**: Typically, you use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data.
 	==f.  can configure automatic key rotation==
+	\- is integrated with AWS CloudTrail to provide encryption key usage logs.
+	\- **Server-side encryption** is the encryption of data at its destination by the application or service that receives it.
+	\-  ==Advantage of using AWS CloudHSM over AWS KMS is that your keys will be stored in dedicated, third-party validated hardware security modules under your exclusive control.==

+**customer master key (CMK)**
+	is a logical representation of a master key. includes metadata, such as the key ID, creation date, description, and key state. contains the key material used to encrypt and decrypt data.
+	You can use a CMK to encrypt and decrypt up to 4 KB (4096 bytes) of data.

 **options depending on how you choose to manage the encryption keys:**
 ==**Use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)** –==